nadyshalaby/laratrans/README.md

 `php artisan vendor:publish --tag="laratrans"`

-If you test localization in action, just setup a dummy route in your `routes/web.php`)file.
+If you want to see localization in action, just setup some dummy routes in your `routes/web.php`)file.

 ```php
 // routes/web.php